How Shoes and Feet are Like Small Business Loan Interest Rates – One Size Does Not Fit All Financing Strategies.

 There is no right or wrong answer.
 When rates are closer to historic lows, the fixed rate probably makes more sense?
 Why?

-Chances are you locked in a low fixed rate for a set number of years.
+Chances are you locked in a low fixed rate with low monthly payments for a set number of years.
 Locking in fixed rates enables you to consolidate higher interest rate loans or credit card payments into a more affordable and lower cost payment.

 When rates are high (or higher), choosing a fixed rate suggests that you believe that the interest rates will go even higher.
 If that is your belief, then the fixed rate makes total sense.